How to Repair Cracked Windows: Temporary Fixes and When to Consider Replacement

 1. Glass Adhesive: Typically used for car window repairs, glass adhesive can also mend home windows.
 It’s available online or at auto maintenance stores.
 Follow the provided instructions for application.

-2. Nail Polish or Super Glue: Applying multiple layers of clear nail polish or super glue can seal the crack.
+2. Nail Polish or Super Glue: Applying multiple layers of clear nail polish or super glue can seal the broken window.
 Remove any excess after each application for a neater look, allowing each layer to dry before adding the next.

 3. Plastic Brace: For an immediate but temporary fix, cover the crack with a plastic piece, like a thick notebook cover, taping it securely on both sides of the glass.
 Ensure the plastic extends over the entirety of the crack to stabilize the window temporarily and protect against further damage from external elements.